cerb/cerb.github.io/_docs/bots/scripting/dates.md

 Wed, 13 December 2017 17:00 PST
 2017-12-26 08:00am PST
 ```

+You can use any of the formatting options from [PHP DateTime::format](https://www.php.net/manual/en/datetime.format.php).

 # Timezones

 The second parameter to the [date](/docs/bots/scripting/filters/#date) filter can specify a timezone to use: